Logic and linear algebra: an introduction: Semantics of linear logic

 In its general outlines the kind of structure imposed on the category of denotations is clear from the cut-elimination transformations themselves, but there are some subtleties; for a history of the development see \cite{mellies}.
 The upshot is that to define a categorical semantics the category of denotations must be a closed symmetric monoidal category equipped with a comonad, which is used to model the exponential modality \cite[\S 7]{mellies}.
 This is a refinement of the equivalence between simply-typed $\lambda$-calculus and cartesian closed categories due to Lambek and Scott \cite{lambek}.

-In this section we define the \textsl{vector space semantics} of linear logic.
+In this section we present the vector space semantics of linear logic, following \cite[p.5]{hyland}.
 The denotations of formulas are (infinite-dimensional) vector spaces, and the denotations of proofs are linear maps.
 We begin by explaining the denotations of formulas in Section \ref{section:denote_formula}.
-The denotations of proofs is trickier, and we first review the language of string diagrams in Section \ref{section:stringdiag} before giving the complete semantics and examples in Section \ref{section:vector_space_sem}.
+The denotations of proofs is trickier, and we first review the language of string diagrams in Section \ref{section:stringdiag} before giving the semantics and examples in Section \ref{section:vector_space_sem}.

 \begin{remark} The first semantics of linear logic were the coherence spaces of Girard \cite[\S 3]{girard_llogic} which are a refined form of Scott's model of the $\lambda$-calculus.
 Models of full linear logic with negation involve the $\star$-autonomous categories of Barr \cite{barr_auto,barr_acc,barr_autolin} and the extension to include quantifiers involves indexed monoidal categories \cite{seely}. \end{remark}